Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Tree lasso for exploiting hierarchical clustering tree in eQTL mapping

 where

-It can be shown that the following relationship holds between $w_v$'s and ($s_v$, $g_v$)'s.
+Then, it can be shown that the following relationship holds between $w_v$'s and ($s_v$, $g_v$)'s:

-The above weighting scheme extends the elastic-net penalty hierarchically, where the $L_2$ norm of the standard elastic-net penalty corresponds to the group-lasso-like $L_2$ norm in tree-guided group lasso.
-Thus, at each internal node $v$, a large value (small penalization) of $s_v$ encourages a separate selection of covariates for the outputs associated with the given node $v$, whereas a large value for $g_v$ encourages a joint covariate selection across the input.
-If $s_v$=1 and $g_v=0$ for all $v \in V$, then only separate selections are performed, and the tree-guided group lasso penalty reduces to the lasso penalty.
-On the other hand, if $s_v$=0 and $g_v=1$ for all $v \in V$, the penalty reduces to the $L_1/L_2$ penalty in Equation (\ref{eq:L1L2}) that performs only a joint covariate selection for all outputs.
-The unit contour surfaces of various penalties for $\beta^j_1$, $\beta^j_2$, and $\beta^j_3$ with groups as defined in Figure \ref{fig:illust_t} are shown in Figure \ref{fig:const}.
+The above weighting scheme extends the linear combination of the $L_1$ and~$L_2$ penalty in (\ref{eqenet}) hierarchically, so that the $L_1$ and~$L_2$ norms encourage separate and joint selections of covariates for the given groups of responses.
+The $s_v$'s and $g_v$'s determine the balance between these $L_1$ and $L_2$ norms.
+If $s_v=1$ and $g_v=0$ for all $v \in V$, then only separate selections are performed, and the tree-lasso penalty reduces to the lasso penalty.
+On the other hand, if $s_v=0$ and $g_v=1$ for all $v \in V$, the penalty reduces to the $L_1/L_2$ penalty in (\ref{eqL1L2}) that constrains all of the responses to have the same set of relevant covariates.
+The unit contour surfaces of various penalties for $\beta_j^1$, $\beta _j^2$, and $\beta_j^3$ with groups as defined in Figure~\ref{figillustt} are shown in Figure~\ref{figconst}.